Diego Tristán: Journeyman

 In total, Tristán scored 111 goals in a Deportivo shirt, leaving in July 2006 along with teammate Lionel Scaloni.
 After being linked with several clubs in Spain and overseas, including Bolton Wanderers, he agreed to rejoin Mallorca after a six-year hiatus.
 He left in June 2007, having featured rarely for the Gregorio Manzano-led side.

-Tristán signed a one-year contract with Serie A's A.S.
-Livorno Calcio in July 2007, as the Italians searched for a replacement for FC Shakhtar Donetsk-bound Cristiano Lucarelli.
+Tristán signed a one-year contract with Serie A's Livorno in July 2007, as the Italians searched for a replacement for Shakhtar Donetsk-bound Cristiano Lucarelli.
 He failed to impress during his stint in Tuscany, scoring only once during the campaign and eventually dropping down to the Serie B.

 On 29 September 2008, it was confirmed Tristán was undergoing a trial at West Ham United of the Premier League.
 On 14 October he agreed to a deal, making his debut on 8 December as a late substitute in the 0–2 home defeat against Tottenham Hotspur.
 He scored his first goal for the club in the 2–1 home victory over Stoke City later that month, also coming from the bench.

 Cádiz

-On 24 July 2009, Tristán joined second division club Cádiz CF after having been released by West Ham at the end of the season, thus returning to his native Andalusia after 14 years.
+On 24 July 2009, Tristán joined second division club Cádiz after having been released by West Ham at the end of the season, thus returning to his native Andalusia after 14 years.
 He regained some of his scoring form in his only season, but his team was relegated after finishing in 19th position; although he himself grabbed a brace in the last league match, a 4–2 home win against Numancia on 19 June 2010, it eventually proved insufficient.